 Mutual Of Omaha Universal Life Insurance For Seniors

 Universal life policies are permanent life insurance plans with payment flexibility and cash value growth.
-In addition to the death benefit, the cash value build-up is tax-deferred, which can augment your retirement or be a source of funds when unexpected bills arise.
+In addition to the death benefit, the cash value buildup is tax-deferred, which can augment your retirement or serve as a source of funds when unexpected bills arise.

 Mutual of Omaha offers four types of universal life insurance: